 San Jose VTA shooting kills 9, including employee who opened fire

-The shooter was a VTA employee, according to Santa Clara County Sheriff's Deputy Russell Davis.
+The shooter was a VTA employee, according to Santa Clara County Sheriff's Office.

+Santa Clara County District Attorney Jeff Rosen said the gunman killed himself following the massacre, which left a tight-knit transit community in shock and mourning.

 Multiple sources identified the suspect as Sam James Cassidy, 57, a technician at the rail yard where the shooting occurred.

+Photo of the alleged gunman, Samuel James Cassidy, who opened fire at a VTA rail yard in San Jose.

-In addition, KTVU has learned that a fire reported at Cassidy's home on Angmar Court about the same time is linked to the mass shooting, which was confirmed by the mayor.
+In addition, KTVU learned that a fire reported at Cassidy's home on Angmar Court, which broke out two minutes after the mass shooting, was linked to what occurred at the VTA light rail yard, the mayor of San Jose confirmed.

-That address became the site of a second crime scene by mid-morning.
+Cassidy's address became the site of a second crime scene by mid-morning.
+Law enforcement investigators and vehicles lined the streets in front of his home through the afternoon.
 There were reports of gasoline and ammunition found throughout the house.

 Ground and aerial video showed dozens and dozens of patrol cars and fire engines lined the streets near the transit yard.